White supremacist appeals death penalty in church massacre

 Prosecutors told the jury that Roof walked into the church and sat with the Bible study group for about 45 minutes, then opened fire during the final prayer, when everyone’s eyes were closed.

-The jury convicted Roof of 33 federal charges, including hate crimes.
+The federal jury convicted Roof of 33 federal charges, including hate crimes.
+During a separate proceeding in state court, Roof was given nine life sentences in exchange for his guilty plea.

+In their legal brief, Roof’s appellate lawyers argue that the “federal trial shouldn’t have happened at all.”
+They said the state quickly brought capital charges against Roof’s “wholly-intrastate crime,” but months later, federal prosecutors sought their own death sentence.
+They argue that state officials “viewed the federal prosecution as unnecessary and disruptive.”

+Roof’s appellate lawyers include: Amy Karlin, interim Federal Public Defender for the Central District of California; James Wyda, Federal Public Defender for Maryland; Alexandra Yates, Deputy Federal Public Defender for the Central District of California; and Sapna Mirchandani, Assistant Federal Public Defender for Maryland.

+The U.S. Department of Justice did not immediately respond to a request for comment on the claims made in Roof’s appeal.
+A response brief from the DOJ is due on Feb.
+18.

-The massacre prompted South Carolina to remove the Confederate flag from its Statehouse for the first time in more than half a century.
+The massacre prompted South Carolina to remove the Confederate flag from its Statehouse.
 Roof had posed with the flag in photos.

 The slain included the Rev. Clementa Pinckney, the church’s pastor and a state senator; a high school track coach; the church sexton; a librarian; and an aspiring poet.